 Key Takeaways

-RTL8370N powers both unmanaged and “web smart” managed 5-8 port gigabit switches; the feature gap is almost entirely a firmware/flash-size limitation, not hardware.
+RTL8370N powers both cheap unmanaged and “web smart” managed 5-8 port Gigabit switches; management features are a software lock, not a hardware difference.

-The TL-SG108 ships with a 4Mbit (512KiB) Cfeon SPI flash – too small for a web UI.
-Replacing it with a 32Mbit GigaDevice GD25Q32 (150mil SOP8 package) and flashing a Netgear GS308Ev4 firmware dump enables VLAN management.
+The TL-SG108 ships with a 512KiB SPI flash that is too small for a web UI; swapping to a 32Mbit GigaDevice GD25Q32 and flashing Netgear GS308Ev4 firmware enables VLAN management.

 Hacker News Comment Review

-A critical practical warning surfaced: the GS308Ev4 (the firmware used in this hack) has a known defect where non-VLAN traffic leaks across all ports regardless of VLAN config, undermining the core use case of the upgrade.
+Commenters flagged a known hardware defect in the TL-SG108E where non-VLAN traffic leaks across all ports regardless of VLAN config, undermining the main use case for reflashing.

 Notable Comments